 Location: Harvestworks Art and Technology Progam Building 10a, Nolan Park, Governors Island

-Open to the public from 11 am to 5 pm Fri Sat and Sun
+Open to the public from 11 am to 5 pm Fri Sat and Sun.
+PLEASE NOTE THAT WE WILL NOT BE OPEN ON FRIDAYS IN OCTOBER.

 Date: Opening August 31, 2024 – Closing October 12, 2024.

-Artist Opening Saturday August 31st from 2 – 4:30 pm with a PERFORMANCE at 2:45 of Water Vision by Luc Vitk
+PERFORMANCE Saturday October 5th at 4 pm and October 12th at 2:45 pm of Water Vision by Luc Vitk

 PERFORMANCE SCHEDULE: